Psychosocial factors in dermatology

 People that have a skin condition and are also depressed may find it especially difficult to adhere to treatment recommendations.
 Poor adherence may lead to worsening of the skin condition, which may then make their mood even worse.

-Depression modulates the perception of itch, ie, people who are depressed may experience worse itch.
+Depression modulates the perception of itch, ie, people who are depressed may experience worse itch (for example associated with atopic dermatitis).
 The more severe the depressive symptoms, the more severe itch perception is likely to be.
 Thus, it is important to target depressive symptoms when treating skin conditions.

 Obsessive–compulsive spectrum disorders in dermatological settings